creationix/howtonode.org/articles/why-use-closure.markdown

 ### Object factories using closures

 This is how I would write this class without using `new` and `prototype`.
 I'll create a factory function that creates a closure and exposes parts of it as public methods.
-Externally it looks a lot like the class based version, but internally it's 100% closure and there isn't a `this` or `new` in sight.
+Externally it looks a lot like the class based version, but internally it's 100% a closure and there isn't a `this` or `new` in sight.

 Define the factory like this: